chinnu0209/Ecofact/README.md

 Enabling the Dashboard and Logging In

-step 1 — Deploying the Kubernetes Dashboard as a pod in the K3s cluster
+step 1 — Deploying the Kubernetes Dashboard as a pod in the K3s cluster.

 The Dashboard UI is not deployed by default.
 To deploy it, run the following command :
 ```jsx